nikvdp/neomux/README.md

 ### Other config

 - `g:neomux_default_shell` - Default: the value of your system's `$SHELL` env var.
 Neomux starts with the default shell for your user, but if you want to override this to force Neomux terminals to run bash/zsh/your-preferred-shell, set this var in your `.vimrc`/`init.vim`.
 E.g., if you want Neomux shells to start zsh, you would put `let g:neomux_default_shell = "zsh"` in your `init.vim`.
 - `g:neomux_win_num_status` - Default: `∥ W:[%{WindowNumber()}] ∥`.
 By default
   Neomux adds decorations that look like `∥ W:1 ∥` to each window.
 If you'd like to customize this, set this variable to a different value. `%{WindowNumber()}` will be replaced by the window number itself.

   If you have [airline](https://github.com/vim-airline/vim-airline) installed neomux will attempt to add it to your airline.
-If this doesn't work for you please leave an issue!
+If this doesn't work for you please leave an issue! **However, be sure to configure your plugin manager to load neomux *after* the airline plugin.**

 - `g:neomux_dont_fix_term_ctrlw_map` - By default you can't get out of a neovim terminal window with `<C-w>` the way you can from a normal vim window.
 Neomux